mschmidtblaicher/mschmidtblaicher.github.io/index.md

 My dissertation at the EUI, under the supervision of [Peter Hansen](https://sites.google.com/site/peterreinhardhansen/), focused on econometric methods for time series data.
 I examined inference about present value models and developed models that measure vaccine compliance.

+For my CV, please follow [this link](/cv/cv.pdf).

 Infrequently, I add notes about results in statistics or economics that catch my attention here.
-You can also find information about my somewhat dated academic activities.
-My CV can be downloaded [here](/cv/cv.pdf).
+Below, you can also find information about my somewhat dated academic activities.

 ## Notes